-Every year since 1974, the United Nations has celebrated World Environment Day on 5 June to raise awareness and generate momentum around environmental issues.
-It's a good opportunity to take stock of some of the measures in place at Thales to promote environmental responsibility, so we asked Sophie Le Pennec, Thales Group Vice President for Health, Safety & Environment, to tell us more.
+After a forced absence of almost two years, the global COP26 conference is just around the corner, and will be taking place from 9-19 November in Glasgow.
+It’s a good opportunity to take stock of some of the measures that are in place at Thales to address environmental issues.
+We asked Sophie Le Pennec, Thales Group Vice President for Health, Safety & Environment, to tell us more.

 Compared with other industries, Thales's activities do not cause a great deal of pollution.
 But the Group is no newcomer to the fight to raise awareness and take concrete action on environmental issues.